 1:30pm – 3:00pm (Teaching)

-Ensuring that your child arrives at school in good time makes for a relaxed entry into the class.
-Arriving at approximately 8:45am is a good general rule and avoids disruption of a class and stress for your child.
+Ensuring that your child arrives at school by 8:45am is a good general rule and avoids disruption of a class and stress for your child.
 Parents are responsible for a child’s safety if she/he is in the playground outside school hours.

-A before school road patrol is provided at our Cemetery Road entrance.
-While we appreciate that parking is difficult for a short time after school, we seek your co-operation in not parking on the yellow lines or behind or in front of the no parking signs.
+A before/after school road patrol is provided at the Cemetery Road entrance and on Gladstone Road.
+While we appreciate that parking is difficult for a short time after school we appreciate your support in keeping your children safe.

 Safe Practices when arriving and leaving school:

-As we now have the new East Taieri School car park it is expected that all parents/caregivers drop off and pick up their children from here.
+It is expected that all parents/caregivers drop off and pick up their children from the East Taieri School carpark.
 By the bus shelter there is a pick up and drop off zone.
 Please ensure that you do not park over the bus zones or block the car park for others.

-Please do not park in front of the church gates (bus only) or on the footpath .
-Children going and coming from Kinmont must push their wheels past the Pre-School.
+Please do not park in front of the church gates or on the footpath.

 School Terms and Holidays: